GUGUDALI/GG-S-FPS-Booster/README.md

 Overall, the program aims to enhance the gaming experience by dynamically managing system resources to prioritize the game process.

 Just start the program as administrator and enjoy your game.

-**WARNING!!!**

-Don't close the program while writing anything other than waiting for cs2 on the screen.
-**You need to close cs2 firts**
-  // This fixed in next update